-1. Apprentices and Host Farmers complete on-line applications.
+1. Farm Job Seekers and Host Farmers complete on-line applications.
 Applications should be submitted as early as possible so interested parties have adequate time for review.

-2. Apprentice and Host Farmer applications are posted online once approved.
-Applicants can view the applications by logging in under the Apprentice Candidate or Host Farm section of the apprenticeship program page.
+2. Farm Job Seekers and Host Farmer applications are posted online once approved.
+Applicants can view the applications by logging in under the Apprentice Candidate or Host Farm section of the Seasonal Farm Job program page.

 Application is free to OEFFA member host farmers and to all internship applicants.
 Host farmers who are not OEFFA members must pay a $20 processing fee, which must be forwarded to the OEFFA office before the application is posted.

 We encourage student applicants to consider a $10 OEFFA student membership, which includes conference discounts, a newsletter subscription, and networking opportunities, all of which provide excellent information and resources for those learning about sustainable agriculture.